celo-org/docs/docs/community/release-process/smart-contracts.md

 ### Core Contracts

-Every deployed Celo core contract has its current version number as a constant which is publicly accessible via the `getVersionNumber()` function, which returns the storage, major, minor, and patch version.
-Version number is encoded in the Solidity source and updated as part of code changes.
+Every deployed Celo core contract has its current version number as a constant which is publicly accessible via the `getVersionNumber()` function, which returns the storage, major, minor, and patch versions.
+The version number is encoded in the Solidity source and updated as part of code changes.

 Celo Core Contracts deployed to a live network without the `getVersionNumber()` function, such as the original set of core contracts, are to be considered version `1.1.0.0`.